glebbash/LO/README.md

 # lole-lisp

-Low level LISP-like programming language with LLVM and WASM(binaryen) backends
+Low level language with LISP-like syntax using LLVM and WASM (binaryen) backends

 ## Docs